temporalio/documentation/docs-src/cloud/api-keys/manage-api-keys.md

 ### Global Administrator API Key Management

-Global Administrators can monitor, manage, disable and delete API Keys for any user within their account.
+Global Administrators can monitor, manage, update access, and delete API Keys for any user within their account.

 To manage your accounts API Keys

 1. [Login](https://cloud.temporal.io/) to the Cloud UI.
 2. Select **Settings** and choose **API Keys**.

-From here, you can enable or disable the API Key feature for your account using the **Enable** and **Disable** toggle.
+From here, you can update access to the API Key for an account using the **Enable** and **Disable** toggle.
 You can also disable or delete an individual User API Key using the vertical ellipsis at the right of the API Keys row.